GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/multiphaseFlowWithWells/Example.rst

 We also define an output event instructing GEOSX to write out ``.vtk`` files at the time frequency specified by the attribute ``timeFrequency``.
-Here, we choose to output the results using the VTK format (see :ref:`TutorialSinglePhaseFlowExternalMesh` for a tutorial that uses the Silo output file format).
+Here, we choose to output the results using the VTK format (see :ref:`TutorialSinglePhaseFlowExternalMesh` for a example that uses the Silo output file format).
 The ``target`` attribute must point to the **VTK** sub-block of the **Outputs** block (defined at the end of the XML file) by name (here, ``vtkOutput``).